striezel/botvinnik/readme.md

 To build botvinnik from source you need a C++ compiler with support for C++17, CMake 2.8 or later and the cURL library (>=7.17). pkg-config is required to make it easier to find compiler options for the installed libraries.
+Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.